ghc-proposals/ghc-proposals/proposals/0000-concrete-class-dictionaries.md

 I do not anticipate significant learnability difficulties.
-I actually prefer this approach to the status quo for learnability, as it makes it clear that classes and instances are basically just extensible partial functions from the type level to the valeu level.
+I actually prefer this approach to the status quo for learnability, as it makes it clear that classes and instances are basically just extensible partial functions from the type level to the value level.

 ## Alternatives